open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ```

 As you can see, the `components()` function is responsible to provide the
-Collector the factories for all it's components which is represented by a
+Collector the factories for all its components which is represented by a
 variable called `factories` of type `component.Factories` (here is the
 declaration of the
 [component.Factories](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.53.0/component/factories.go#L25)